How can we reuse fabric and prevent pre- and post-consumer textile waste?

 Client: Studio's social innovation project in partnership with the Chair for Interaction- and Comunication-based Systems, Institute of Computer Science, University of St. Gallen, Switzerland.

 Solved: The world’s first circular fashion collection revolutionizing the design and manufacturing paradigm

 The Refashion collection is a proof-of-concept collection for a Circular Fashion System carrying the same name.
 Designed for a circular economy, Refashion is the world's first circular fashion system that increases the reutilization of fabric, preventing textile waste while recapturing value from limited resources.
 Using pre-designed multifunctional fabric blocks, it creates a multitude of styles using and reusing the same fabric with the help of artificial intelligence (AI).

 The Refashion collection was created using three pre-designed multifunctional fabric blocks, made from Tencel and GOTS certified organic cotton, out of which over 10 different styles have been created: a top, four dresses, two skirts, a bolero, two jumpsuits and a reversible jacket.
 This showcases how versatile the fabric blocks can be.
-Moreover, each garment can be easily disassembled, redesigned and remanufactured into another style by us, after they are returned back to us by the retailer or end-user.
+Moreover, each garment can be easily disassembled, redesigned and remanufactured into another style, after it is returned back to us by the end-user.
 Some of the styles can be found in our shop.

 Novel design strategy & automated planning of manufacturing